Did you purchase a product online from Amazon? You may have overpaid.

-An independent investigation by Hagens Berman's legal team and expert antitrust attorneys has revealed that Amazon.com has violated federal antitrust price-fixing laws, causing Amazon customers to pay artificially increased prices for products purchased via Amazon.
-Consumers have now filed a class-action lawsuit against Amazon for driving up prices on its website.
+An independent investigation by Hagens Berman's legal team and expert antitrust attorneys indicates that Amazon.com may have violated federal antitrust price-fixing laws, allegedly causing Amazon customers to pay artificially increased prices for products purchased via Amazon.
+Consumers have now filed a class-action lawsuit against Amazon alleging it has driven up prices on its website.

-Amazon operates as a seller, and it opens its marketplace open to third-party sellers, so that Amazon can offer its customers an integrated retail site that lists its own retail goods alongside of goods listed by third-party merchants.
-For a fee, Amazon permits third parties to register with Amazon Marketplace to sell products on Amazon.com to use its platform in tandem with Amazon.
+Amazon operates as a seller, and it opens its marketplace to third-party sellers, so that it can offer end customers an integrated retail site that lists its own retail goods alongside those listed by other merchants.
+For a fee, Amazon permits third parties to register with Amazon Marketplace to sell products on Amazon.com.
 This arrangement gives sellers access to millions of buyers and buyers access to millions of sellers via Amazon's controlled platform.

 As a retailer, Amazon competes not only with major online or mobile app retail rivals like Costco, Wayfair or Home Depot, but also with its own hosted third-party sellers, who are contractually authorized to sell their wares on the Amazon.com platform.

-But selling on Amazon comes with certain restrictions.
-When a seller registers with Amazon Marketplace, it agrees to the terms of the Amazon Services Business Solutions Agreement (BSA) and the policies incorporated in that agreement, which establishes rules for setting prices on Amazon's platform.
+But selling on Amazon comes with certain alleged restrictions.
+When a seller registers with Amazon Marketplace, it agrees to the terms of the Amazon Services Business Solutions Agreement (BSA) and the policies incorporated in that agreement, which establishes rules for setting prices on Amazon's platform, attorneys say.

 FACTS & FIGURES